Cedar Ridge vs Round Rock High School: B vs A in the Same District

 You might lean toward Cedar Ridge if:

-• A strong B (87/100) gives you sufficient confidence in school quality
+• A B rated campus with an A in Student Achievement gives you sufficient confidence in school quality

-• Saving $177,000 on the median lets you invest in other priorities
+• Saving roughly $111,000 on the median lets you invest in other priorities

 • Newer construction with modern amenities is your preference

 The value conscious buyer looks at these numbers and sees Cedar Ridge.
-The buyer who wants the absolute best TEA score in the district goes Round Rock High.
+The buyer who wants the absolute best TEA letter grade in the district goes Round Rock High.
 Neither is wrong.
 I just want you to make the choice with clear data instead of assumptions.

 Frequently Asked Questions